wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'a small {astraladjective} planet orbits',
     'a lone {astraladjective} asteroid drifts',
     '{astraladjective} spires loom',
-    'a lone {astraladjective} cave seem carved from nowhere', 'a strange {astraladjective} salon where secret are traded stands', 'there is a big {astraladjective} dump where the trash of countless astral travelers is acumulating', 'a dark {astraladjective} astral prison looms',
+    'a lone {astraladjective} cave seems carved from nowhere', 'a strange {astraladjective} salon where secrets are traded stands', 'there is a big {astraladjective} dump where the trash of countless astral travelers is acumulating', 'a dark {astraladjective} astral prison looms',
     'a reality-warping {astraladjective} hole sucks everything in',